On the quantum-mechanical singular harmonic oscillator

 \section{Introduction}

 Exactly solvable models are most useful for teaching some of the subtleties of quantum mechanics in introductory courses.
 For this reason most textbooks on quantum mechanics\cite{CDL77} and quantum chemistry\cite{P68} discuss at least the harmonic oscillator and the hydrogen atom.
 The former is useful for the analysis of the vibrational spectra of diatomic molecules and the latter for an introduction to atomic physics.
 The Schr\"{o}dinger equation for these simple models can be solved in many different ways, one of them being the power-series method (also called Frobenius method\cite{BO78}).
 From time to time teachers propose other quantum-mechanical models that exhibit particular features that may not appear in the problems just mentioned.
-For example, Palma and Raff\cite{PR03} suggested the one-dimensional harmonic oscillator in the presence of a dipole-like interaction.
-This model is also called singular harmonic oscillator and has been treated by Pimentel and de Castro\cite{PD13} with somewhat more detail.
+For example, the so called isotonic oscillator, pseudoharmonic oscillator, singular harmonic oscillator or modified harmonic oscillator has received considerable attention\cite {D32,GK61,WJ79,S84,SG85,B88a,B88b,SE88,S89,B89,BS90,BD90,KGS90, BDO92,L94,P95,P98a,P98b,P99,P01,WGMD02,DM02,PR03,S03,SHV03,DSL05,PRML05,R05,SHK05, SD06,STAY07,PS07,DMG07,IS07a,IS07b,IS08,OAA08,C08,TS09,AS12,OS12,PD13,ND16,BB22,BBSM23} as a model for the study of the vibration-rotation spectra of diatomic molecules\cite{D32,S84,SG85,IS07b,AS12,OS12} or for a pseudodot\cite{C08}.
+The Schr\"{o}dinger equations with this potential in any number of dimensions can be solved exactly in terms of generalized associated Laguerre polynomials\cite {D32,S84,SG85,B88b,WGMD02,DSL05,OAA08,C08,AS12,OS12,PD13,ND16,BBSM23} or confluent hypergeometric functions\cite {GK61,B88a,WGMD02,PR03,DSL05,IS07b,OAA08,AS12,PD13,BBSM23}.
+The radial eigenvalue equation can also be solved by means of the power-series method \cite{SG85} or the closely related wavefunction ansatz\cite{IS07a,IS08}.
+Other authors proposed the application of a variety of algebraic methods\cite {B88b,BS90,BDO92,L94,P98b,DM02,S03,DSL05,SD06,BB22} as well as supersymmetry \cite{KGS90,PRML05}, the quantization approach\cite{KGS90,DMG07}, path integral\cite{SE88} and the Nikiforov-Uvarov method\cite{STAY07,TS09}.
+The exact solutions of the Schr\"{o}dinger equation for the singular harmonic oscillator proved suitable for the treatment of other problems\cite {S84,R05,SHK05} including the application of perturbation theory\cite{SHV03}.
+There has also been interest in the thermodynamic functions for a gas of pseudoharmonic molecules\cite{BD90,P95,B88a,P01}, in the virial and Hellmann-Feynman theorems\cite{B88a,P98a,P99,PS07,PS07,OAA08,OS12} as well as in the coherent states\cite{P98b,P01}.